 Although nowadays most countries host increasing proportions of racial minorities, either immigrant or from second or further generations, the size of the minority population, the history and size of immigration fluxes, as well as integration policies vary across countries , .
 It is therefore not surprising that racial wage inequalities, even for second generations, vary across countries.
 The experience of black African Americans in the US is hardly comparable to the experience of second-generation black Africans in the UK.
 Similarly, because of differences in colonial ties, people of African origin who settled in the UK are likely to be very different from those who settled in France or in Portugal.

 Besides differences between men and women, there are also important differences between those born abroad and those born in the host country.
 Although, in general, racial wage differentials tend to be lower for people born in the host country, this is not always the case (e.g. Turkish men in France; see Figure 1).
-More recent literature also suggests that racial wage differentials may be larger among workers with low skills, while they may be essentially non-existent among high-skill workers, at least in the US , and generally tend to vary across the wage distribution and by type of salary.
+More recent literature also suggests that racial wage differentials may be larger among workers with low skills, while they may be essentially non-existent among high-skill and among graduate workers , and generally tend to vary across the wage distribution and by type of salary.
 For example, in the US, in jobs paying performance-related wages the white–black wage differential is higher at higher levels of wages, while in jobs where pay is not related to performance the differential is lower at higher levels of wages .
 In contrast, in the UK the wage differential is smaller in jobs paying performance-related wages than in jobs paying a time rate .

 Limitations and gaps